ManfredAabye/OpenSim-Pymote/README.md

+# ⚠️This is a feasibility study and has no practical use yet

+# OpenSim-Pymote
-# OpenSim-Pymote - Python Remote Control for OpenSimulator
+Python Remote Control for OpenSimulator

 **OpenSim-Pymote** provides TCP-based remote control of OpenSimulator from Python.